Farmer’s Lung

 When a person inhales a large amount of dust and spores, the immune system produces antibodies against that antigen.
 Once the antibodies are produced a person becomes sensitive to that allergen.
 On further exposure to moldy dust generates a hypersensitive type of allergic reaction.

-What are the sign and symptoms of Farmer’s lung?
+What are the signs and symptoms of Farmer’s lung?

-The signs and symptoms of acute farmer’s lung includes:
+The signs and symptoms of acute farmer’s lung include:

 – Shortness of breath.